aryanrana12/Diversity-and-Inclusion-project/README.md

-# HR Analytics – Diversity & Inclusion Dashboard (Power BI)
+# HR Analytics – Diversity & Inclusion Report (Power BI)

 ## 📌 Project Overview
 This project analyzes **HR diversity and inclusion metrics** using **Power BI**, focusing on **hiring trends, promotions, turnover rates, and performance ratings**.
 The goal is to provide **data-driven insights** to help HR teams improve **gender balance and retention strategies**.